-- If you saw the programme online you can still complain if you have the above details of the original broadcast (on television or radio) and complain within 20 working days of the original broadcast.
+- If you saw the programme online, you can still complain if you have the above details of the original broadcast on TV or radio, and complain within 20 working days of the original broadcast.

-- If you do not have this information or it is not about a television/radio programme – see here to find out where to send your complaint.
+- If you don’t have this information, or it’s not about a TV/radio programme, see here to find out where to send your complaint.

-- Read the relevant code and select the standard(s) you think apply and why.
+- Read the relevant broadcasting code and select the standard(s) you think apply, and why.

-- Make sure you select the standard that best fits your concerns.
-You cannot change or add standards at a later stage in the process.
+- Make sure you choose the standard that best fits your concerns.
+You can’t change or add standards later in the process.

 - Need help choosing a standard?
 See here.

-- Click here for a list of the broadcasters and their details/complaint forms.
+- Click here for a list of broadcasters and their details/complaint forms.

-- If you only want to complain about a breach of the privacy standard you have the option to complain directly to BSA – click on "Make a complaint" in the banner above or email email@example.com.
+- If you want to complain about a breach of the privacy standard only, or about an election programme, you can complain directly to the BSA – click on ‘Make a complaint’ in the banner above or email email@example.com.